Agency Partners

 Key learnings from this report

-• The Product Engineers job market in Norway, particularly in Trondheim, reflects a competitive environment with a total of 20 new roles opened alongside 35 positions closed in the last 12 weeks, indicating a need for strategic recruitment approaches among hiring managers.
+• The Product Engineer job market in Trondheim, Norway, has seen a total of 22 new positions posted over the past 12 weeks, highlighting fluctuating demand and a competitive landscape for hiring managers.

 Number of roles opened and closed for Product Engineers in Trondheim in the last 3 months